Getting rid of overwhelm – part 2

 Let’s now go a bit further and look at all you have to do.
 I already see you shrink… the thought of it only stresses you out completely!

 Take a deep breath!
-No one said you had to do it all (well some may have told you you should, but that simply isn’t true).
-What I will now ask you do to is to sort all items into four categories.
+No one said you had to do it all (well, some may have told you you should, but that simply isn’t true).
+I will now ask you to sort all items into four categories.

 1) Everything that is Urgent & Important